cammoore/414s25-nextjs/.github/ISSUE_TEMPLATE/review.md

 ## For more information

-The review process is documented at: http://courses.ics.hawaii.edu/ics414s25/morea/review/reading-idpm-review.html
+The review process is documented at: [IDPM Review](http://courses.ics.hawaii.edu/ics414s25/morea/review/reading-idpm-review.html)